 Meetings

 Section 1.
 An Annual Convention shall be held by the Association.
 Said Convention shall be held on the weekend prior to Mother’s Day.
-The site of said Convention shall be determined by the vote of the Association at the Convention two years preceding the holding thereof.
-In default thereof, the President of the Association and the Trustees shall determine the site of said Convention.
+The site of said Convention’s shall be determined by the Board of Directors

 Section 2.
-If for any reason the site selected for the Convention is unable to entertain the Convention after its selection, otherwise fails to comply with the requirements or conditions agreed upon, the President, upon approval of the majority of the Trustees , shall select another site for said Convention.
+If for any reason the site selected for the Convention is unable to entertain the Convention after its selection, otherwise fails to comply with the requirements or conditions agreed upon, the President, upon approval of the majority of the Board of Directors, shall select another site for said Convention.

 Section 3.
 Special Conventions may be called by the President of the Association, when deemed necessary, upon approval by a majority of the Trustees, upon thirty (30) days written notice to each subordinate Lodge, addressed to the Secretary thereof.

 Section 4.
 The Fall Conference of the delegates of this Association shall be held on the second weekend following Labor Day.
-The site of said conference shall be selected by the President-Elect of the Association, subject to approval by a majority of the Board of Trustees, in the year proceeding the calendar year in which the Fall Conference is to be held.
+The site of said conference shall be selected by the President-Elect of the Association, subject to approval by a majority of the Board of Directors, in the year proceeding the calendar year in which the Fall Conference is to be held.
 The Fall Conference shall be held to permit the Committees of the Association to meet, to organize, and to report on the progress of each Committee.
 The Mid-Winter Conference of the delegates of the Association shall be held on the first full weekend in February.
-The site of said Mid-Winter Conference shall be determined by a vote of the delegates of the Association at the Convention two years proceeding the calendar year in which the Mid-Winter Conference is to be held.
+The site of said Mid-Winter Conference,s shall be determined by the Board of Directors.
 Section 5.
-Special conferences may be called by the President upon approval by a majority of the Trustees upon thirty (30) days written notice to each subordinate Lodge addressed to the Secretary thereof.
+Special conferences may be called by the President upon approval by a majority of the Board of Directors upon thirty (30) days written notice to each subordinate Lodge addressed to the Secretary thereof.

 Section 6.
 Forty-five (45) duly accredited delegates shall constitute a quorum at all conferences or conventions of the Association, provided that at least fifteen (15) Lodges shall be there represented.

 Section 7.
-Each Lodge proposing to entertain a conference or convention must present to the Board of Trustees a brochure of their plan for the conference or convention one week prior to the Friday of the Mid-Winter Conference.
+If a Lodge is proposing to entertain a conference or convention must present to the Board of Directors a brochure of their plan for the conference or convention one week prior to the Friday of the Mid-Winter Conference.

 ARTICLE IV